 Part of County Council’s plan to increase access to voters

+StoryToday the Metropolitan King County Council voted to approve 43 new ballot drop box locations including the Tahoma School District Central Services Center and the Covington Library.
 The legislation, designed to increase voting access throughout King County, was cosponsored by Council Vice Chair Reagan Dunn.

-Partnering with the King County Department of Elections, the Council reviewed options to increase access to voters unable to mail their ballots since the transition to all-mail voting.
+Partnering with the King County Department of Elections, the Council reviewed options to increase access to voters unable to mail their ballots with the current transition to all-mail voting.
 The Council requested the Director of Elections to plan and prepare an increased number of drop boxes available to voters in all nine Council Districts.

 “I’m excited to be moving forward with expanding access and services to make it easier for the voters of King County to exercise their right to vote,” said Julie Wise Director of King County Elections.
 “I’m grateful for the County Council’s support and partnership in expanding access to democracy.”